emacsclient - Man Page

 - -a, --alternate-editor=COMMAND

 If the Emacs server is not running, run the specified shell command instead.
-This can also be specified via the ALTERNATE_EDITOR environment variable.
-If the value of ALTERNATE_EDITOR is the empty string, run "emacs --daemon" to start Emacs in daemon mode, and try to connect to it.
+If the empty string is specified, run "emacs --daemon" to start Emacs in daemon mode, and try to connect to it.

 - -c, --create-frame